Skip to main content

 While Tg determines texture, water activity (aw) determines shelf life.
 For caramel, the relationship between moisture content and water activity is non-linear and depends on sugar composition.

 Dual Optimization: By modeling both Tg (texture) and aw (stability) simultaneously, our calculator finds formulations that achieve your target texture while maintaining safe shelf life.
-For example, soft caramel (8% moisture, Tg=4°C) can achieve aw=0.58 with sorbitol additions, providing 90+ day shelf life despite high moisture.
+For example, soft caramel (8% moisture, Tg≈11°C) can reach a lower aw with sorbitol additions, extending shelf life despite high moisture — confirm the final aw by measurement.

 Cooking Stage Prediction: From Thread to Hard Crack

 Professional caramel production requires precise cooking temperatures.
-Our calculator implements the validated temperature-moisture relationships from Figoni's How Baking Works (2011), translating final moisture targets into exact cooking temperatures.
+Our calculator implements validated temperature-moisture relationships, translating final moisture targets into exact cooking temperatures.

 StageTemperature (°C)Final MoistureTextureApplications